The Amsterdam Travel Guide

 Tulip Season / Spring

-It is likely that this is one of the main reasons you want to visit Amsterdam or the Netherlands, to see the world-famous tulips in bloom.
+It is likely that one of the main reasons you want to visit Amsterdam or the Netherlands is to see the world-famous tulips in bloom.
 Mid-April to Mid-May is the best time to see the tulips in full bloom and is also the best time to visit the famous Keukenhof Tulip Gardens.

 As the tulips are so famous, Amsterdam in the Spring is quite busy, so you’ll want to plan in advance to make sure you have a hotel lined up.